 The exclamation point simply means that your quiz went through properly and is waiting to be graded.
 Some quizzes are automatically graded as they are multiple choice.
 If they are not, I will have to go in and grade the quizzes myself.
 This might take a week or so.
 After I grade them, you will be able to open them through the grade book function and review the quiz.
-The correct answers will be available at that time.
+The correct answers will usually be available at that time.

 If you see a question mark or lock symbol, this means that for some reason your quiz or exam did not go through properly.
 This usually results from either you opening multiple pages (such as PowerPoint presentations), dropping off line, having a power failure, exiting the program before you have finished the quiz or exam, or hitting the enter button instead of clicking on the submit button on the bottom of the page.
-If this happens, email me immediately to clear the lock.
+If this happens, you MUST email me immediately to clear the lock.
 I check email several times a day and can usually clear a quiz within 24 hours or less.
 HOWEVER, if you wait until the day a quiz is due, I may not be able to clear the quiz AND I cannot give you extra time to complete the assignment.

-Updated grades are only available after I've uploaded grades.
-Weekly announcements will inform you as to when grades have been uploaded.
+Updated grades are only available through WebGrade after I've uploaded grades.